 (b) the person is not proved to have committed the offence.

+[Section 419 amended by No. 7 of 2016 s.
+159.]

 420. False or misleading statements

 (1) A person must not state anything to an inspector the person knows is false or misleading in a material particular.

-Penalty: a fine of $12 000 or imprisonment for one year.
+Penalty for this subsection: a fine of $12 000, or imprisonment for one year, or both.

 (2) It is enough for a prosecution notice lodged for an offence against subsection (1) to state the statement was false or misleading to the person’s knowledge without stating which.

+[Section 420 amended by No. 7 of 2016 s.
+160.]

 421. Power to require production of documents

 (1) An inspector may require a person to produce to the inspector, for inspection, a document this Act requires the person to hold or keep.